 Here are some things to know about Alberta’s Lieutenant Governor

 Her Honour, the Honourable Salma Lakhani became Alberta’s 19th Lieutenant Governor on August 26, 2020.
-She is Canada’s first Lieutenant Governor as well as the first person of South Asian heritage and African birth to serve in the office.
+She is Canada’s first Muslim Lieutenant Governor as well as the first person of South Asian heritage and African birth to serve in the office.

 Where did she grow up?

-Salma Lakhani was born and raised in Kampala, Uganda.
+Salma Lakhani was born in Kampala, Uganda.
 She grew up in an Ismaili Muslim community where education and giving back to others were very important.
 She attended the Aga Khan School in Kampala and then studied Clinical Biochemistry at the University of Manchester in England.

 What does it mean to be stateless?